Shopify/goreferrer/README.md

 goreferrer
 ==========

-A Go package that analyzes and classifies different kinds of referrer URLs (search, social, ...).
+A Go module that analyzes and classifies different kinds of referrer URLs (search, social, ...).

 ## Example